AkshayAgarwal007/Moodly/README.md

 2. From the start menu open the run command box and type `shell:startup` and click on Ok.

-3. Copy the shortcut to this location (I.e the startup directory).
+3. Copy the shortcut to this location (i.e the startup directory).
 And you are done.
 Now reboot and Moodly should launch on startup.

 ###Linux

-1. Download the tar file and extract it.
+1. Download the [tar file](https://www.dropbox.com/s/px4mi7usczio9lp/Moodly.7z?dl=0) and extract it.

 2. Copy the extracted Moodly executable to your preferable location.
 And Thats it!